-Know Your Ties: Anatomy of A Six-Fold Tie
+Know Your Ties: Anatomy of A Tie

 'Tipping' is the material used to finish the reverse side of the tie.
 In many ties, the tipping is of a different, contrasting material than that used for the body or 'envelope' of the tie.
-We believe, however, that a uniformity of material creates a cleaner finish and a much better drape.
-All AKLASU Six-Fold ties are self-tipped, meaning that the tipping is of the same, high quality silk as the envelope.
-Self-tipping is an indicator that no corners were cut; it shows an attention to even the smallest of details that will affect the quality and lifespan of your tie.
+If a more inferior fabric is used for the tip you may want to question the quality of your tie.
 This approach is usually a hallmark of cost cutting.

 The 'loop' or 'keeper' is the band of material on the reverse of the envelope that secures the back blade or 'tail' of the tie.
 Many manufacturers use brand labels as keepers, but these keepers often fail to withstand the stresses and strains of everyday wear.
 As the most functional element of the tie, the keeper must be of a quality material that is well-secured to the envelope.
-Our Six-Fold ties are therefore constructed with a self-keeper which, like the tipping, is of the same silk material as the envelope.
+All our ties are therefore constructed with a self-keeper which, like the tipping, is of the same silk material as the envelope.

-As with the keeper, it's critical that the rest of your tie be constructed so as to handle the compression and stretching that results from tying and untying.
+As with the keeper, it's critical that the rest of your necktie be constructed so as to handle the compression and stretching that results from tying and untying.
 At AKLASU we refer to this as a tie's ability to 'breathe.'
 The folds of our ties are secured at the back with a slip stitch, a single thread that runs the length of the tie, holding the material securely in place while also allowing it to stretch and regain its shape (i.e. breathe) after each use.

 The bar tack is a heavy stitch that reinforces the slip stitch, ensuring that the folds of the tie are firmly held together.
-This subtle detail, as with every stitch of our Six-Fold ties, is made by hand.
+This subtle detail, as with every stitch in our ties, is made by hand.
 We believe that the conscientiousness of a skilled human hand lends a quality that is unparalleled by machine-produced ties.

 100% Como Silk